“Madonna sings badly and is very vulgar, but her show is impeccable! The public never makes a mistake.”

 It was a touching gesture from a well-meaning fan, but the diva was left less than impressed.
 While she smiled wanly and mumbled a curt “thank you” to the gent, she quickly put the flower under the table before shooting a glaring look at a bemused colleague.
 M was caught voicing her disgust at the gift because the venue’s microphone was left on, and it’s likely the ungrateful bitch was unaware that cameras were already rolling as she ungraciously accepted the floral gift.

 Madmoaner then proceeded to whinge: “I absolutely loathe hydrangeas,” adding: “He obviously doesn’t know that,” as if to say “He’s a fan, he should know what I like.”
 The poor guy should’ve asked for it back and then slapped her across her stupid filled-out face with it, though the kinky cow might have enjoyed that.
 And no, in case you’re wondering, I still haven’t forgiven her for Hanky Panky yet either.
-My bottom hurts just thinking about it.
+My bottom hurts just thinking about that one.

 9. The Faux English Rose